We can write the rate equation for in steady state, in which case the time derivative goes to zero. Rearranging to solve for the ratio

 Let’s consider a blackbody, which is an idealized object that is capable of absorbing or emitting any wavelength of light.
 One real-world approximation to a blackbody is a small hole in the side wall of a box made of light absorbing material.
 It can be shown that a blackbody always emits a characteristic spectrum that depends only on its temperature; fundamentally this is because the electronic energy states in the blackbody are filled according to thermodynamic principles.
 The electromagnetic spectral energy density produced by an ideal blackbody is:

-Comparing this to the equation for we derived above, we see that the following relationships must hold amongst the
+Comparing this to the equation for $latex \rho$ we derived above, we see that the following relationships must hold amongst the $latex A$ and $latex B$ coefficients:

 or